miunau/svelte5-fsm/README.md

 ### `FSM`

-#### `new FSM(config: Config)`
+#### `new FSM(context: Context, states: States, initial: string, config?: Config)`
 Creates a new finite state machine.

-- `config` - The configuration object for the state machine.
 - `context` - The context object that will be passed to each state.
-If you want type safety on the object, it's recommended to construct it beforehand and pass it as a parameter.
 - `states` - The state configuration object.
   - `on` - The event handlers for the state.
 Can be a string representing the next state, or a function that returns the next state.
 The context is passed as a parameter to the function.
   - `guard` - The guard function that determines if the state can be entered.
 Can return a boolean or a string.
 If it returns a string, the state machine will transition to that state instead.
 The context is passed as a parameter to the function.
   - `enter` - The function that is called when the state is entered.
 The context is passed as a parameter to the function.
   - `goto` - State to transition to immediately after entering.
 Run after `guard` and `enter`.
+- `config` - The configuration object for the state machine.
   - `initial` - The initial state of the machine.
 Must be a key of the `states` object.
   - `debug` - Whether to log state transitions to the console.